WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 -   Type: boolean
 -   Default: `false`

 By default, one asset file is created for each entry point.
-When this flag is set to `true`, all information about assets is combined into a single `asset.(json|php)` file generated in the output directory.
+When this flag is set to `true`, all information about assets is combined into a single `assets.(json|php)` file generated in the output directory.

 ##### `combinedOutputFile`